Life in Australia

 If you are currently on a 600 tourist VISA in Victoria then you are not eligible for Centrelink payments (money from the government) or Medicare (discounted medication and subsidised medical costs).
 Once you have applied for HSP support, AMES will be able to provide emergency relief vouchers until you are transferred on to a 449 visa.
-The amount of emergency relief vouchers are determined on a case by case basis, and depend on need and family size.
+The amount of emergency relief vouchers is determined on a case-by-case basis and depend on need and family size.
 AMES staff will conduct an assessment prior to deciding how much financial assistance to provide.

-Whilst you are on the 600 tourist visa, you will not be required to pay for your short term accommodation in AMES provided accommodation.
-Once you have received your 449 visa and your Centrelink payments, you will be required to pay for your short term accommodation after the free 28 day period has expired.
+Whilst you are on the 600-tourist visa, you will not be required to pay for your short-term accommodation in AMES provided accommodation.
+Once you have received your 449 visa and your Centrelink payments, you will be required to pay for your short-term accommodation after the 28-day period has expired.
 Each circumstance is different so please check with your case manager.

 Once you commence receiving Centrelink payments, the AMES housing team will support you to find suitable Long Term Accommodation (LTA).
 Our Housing team will assist you.

 Jobs Victoria Employment Service (JVES)

 AMES has a team of Jobs Victoria mentors and support services that can provide advice, help update your skills, and support you into a job that suits you.

 For more information, contact Brad McKendry at email@example.com

 If you are a Ukrainian national who has moved to Australia, you can apply for support depending on the type of visa you have.

 Whether applying online, by phone or at a Centrelink office please make sure you have the following documents with you

 - Bank Account details